LucioMansilla/TP1-Automatas/README.md

 # TP-Automatas

 This is an academic project, which consists of the implementation of a Nondeterministic Finite Automaton (AFND).
 As a new enhancement, a "minigrep" feature has been added, which allows you to test a regular expression against a string right from the command line.
-This minigrep feature is a powerful tool that extends the usefulness of this project.

 The minigrep feature can be run using the `grep.sh` script provided.
 This script not only builds the project but also accepts a regular expression and a line or phrase as arguments.
-It then runs the minigrep feature with these inputs, making it easy to test and use.

 The project is written in C and Python.
 In C, it has different tests.